-Want to setup a company?
-This will tell you about tax laws in Romania, reading this will help you becoming knowlegeable on the specific tax laws and rates for a LLC (SRL) which is the most common company type in Romania.
+Want to setup a company in Romania?
+Reading this will help you becoming knowlegeable on the specific tax laws and rates for a LLC (SRL) which is the most common company type in Romania.

-The country has a tax on foreign earned income remitted back distinctly then it it was derived locally.
-Theusual estimated rate for income earned abroad, from our research, and these things do change, is 0%.
-The country does not have major incentives to transfer in income earned abroad accrured abroad.
-Taxes are lower than average in Romania because the highest corporation tax rateis 16%.
-This ranks Romania as 52nd overall in terms of corporate tax rate worldwide. . .
+Romania taxes resident entities on their worldwide income.
+The usual tax rate for income earned abroad remitted back, from our research, and these things do change, is 16%.
+The country does not have major incentives to transfer in income earned abroad.
+Taxes are lower than average in Romania because the highest corporation tax rate is 16%.
+This ranks Romania as 57th overall in terms of corporate tax rate worldwide.

-The value added tax (VAT) rate in RO is 21.00%, that ranks Romania as 52nd overall with regards to value added tax rate worldwide.
-In terms of other taxation, an employer will contribute 1,580.00% to the equivalent of a social security fund and an employee will contribute 16.50%.
+The value added tax (VAT) rate is 19.00%, that ranks Romania as 127th overall with regards to value added tax rate worldwide.
+In terms of other taxation, an employer will contribute 27.45% to the equivalent of a social security fund and an employee will contribute 16.50%.
 The overall complexity of the tax system is medium.
 This is measured by average time to comply with a country's labor tax requirements is as it is 80hours.
 Contributing to this is the number of yearly labor tax payments, which is 1 in RO.

 There is no known tax on wealth in Romania.
-There are no known inheritance taxes in Romania.
-We are aware of widely used R&D intitiatives that provide breaks on taxation in this country.
+There are no known inheritance and transfer taxes in Romania.
+There is a real property tax.
+We are aware of widely used R&D initiatives that provide breaks on taxation in this country.

-The above is not tax or legal advice for your individual circumstances.
-We can to point you to an accountantin Romania who can answer all your questions.
+The above is not tax or legal advice for your company circumstances.
+We can point you to an accountant in Romania who can answer all your questions.
 Want to work together?
 Click the free consultation button above.

 It takes approximately 25 hours to file and prepare documents for a Romania Civil Law (French).